vefunder/protocol-research-review/articles/spiraldao/Spiral_DAO.md

 ## Relation to Curve

 On April 5th, Spiral DAO introduced a [COIL/FRAXBP](https://curve.fi/#/ethereum/pools/factory-crypto-236) V2 factory pool on Curve, which includes COIL, FRAX, and USDC.
-The pool currently holds approximately $1.8 million in assets was initially [bootstrapped by the SpiralDAO Treasury](https://etherscan.io/tx/0x64a21d845769e774b6a39fa7706a8299d9e24a124c0c739711d1d46af9582d0d).
+The pool currently holds approximately $1.8 million in assets and was initially [bootstrapped by the SpiralDAO Treasury](https://etherscan.io/tx/0x64a21d845769e774b6a39fa7706a8299d9e24a124c0c739711d1d46af9582d0d).
 A [gauge proposal](https://gov.curve.fi/t/proposal-to-add-coil-fraxbp-to-the-gauge-controller/9119) was submitted on April 13th.
 An [on-chain vote](https://dao.curve.fi/vote/ownership/314) concluded on March 23rd in favor of the proposal.

-Approximately 8% of the treasury funds are presently allocated to providing liquidity to the COIL/FRAXBP pool.
+Approximately 25% of the treasury TVL is presently allocated to providing liquidity to the Curve COIL/FRAXBP pool.
 Spiral DAO remains the primary liquidity provider of this pool, and earns over 100% APY by staking their LP token into the COILFRAX-f Gauge.
 Spiral DAO also participates in Curve Governance, currently holding 1,415,869 sdCRV (Stake DAO).

 This report aims to investigate the inner workings of Spiral DAO, review its design trade-offs, and examine the potential implications in the [ongoing curve wars](https://www.defiwars.xyz/wars/curve) and global DeFi bribes ecosystem.